Schizophrenia Treatment Center

 Although the above factors can increase your risk of developing the condition, they don’t guarantee it.
 Rather, exposure to certain triggers, such as a highly stressful event, can cause you to start showing symptoms.

-Prior to starting treatment, your mental health provider will need to understand your condition.
+Prior to starting schizophrenia treatments, your mental health provider will need to understand your condition.
 It’s why an interdisciplinary team is assigned to your case to conduct the following:

 Medical Assessment